Germany: Media

-The largest internationally operating media companies in Germany are the Bertelsmann enterprise, Axel Springer SE and ProSiebenSat.1 Media.
-Germany's television market is the largest in Europe, with some 38 million TV households.
+The largest internationally operating media companies in Germany are Bertelsmann, Axel Springer SE and ProSiebenSat.1 Media.
+Germany's television market is the largest in Europe, with over 38 million TV households as of 2012.
 Around 90% of German households have cable or satellite TV, with a variety of free-to-view public and commercial channels.
-There are more than 300 public and private radio stations in Germany; Germany's national radio network is the Deutschlandradio and the public Deutsche Welle is the main German radio and television broadcaster in foreign languages.
+There are more than 300 public and private radio stations in Germany; Germany's national radio network is the Deutschlandradio, while the public Deutsche Welle is the main radio and television broadcaster in foreign languages.
 Germany's print market of newspapers and magazines is the largest in Europe.
 The papers with the highest circulation are Bild, Süddeutsche Zeitung, Frankfurter Allgemeine Zeitung and Die Welt.
 The largest magazines include ADAC Motorwelt and Der Spiegel.
 Germany has a large video gaming market, with over 34 million players nationwide.
+The annual Gamescom held in Cologne is the world's largest gaming convention.

 German cinema has made major technical and artistic contributions to film.
 The first works of the Skladanowsky Brothers were shown to an audience in 1895.
 The renowned Babelsberg Studio in Potsdam was established in 1912, thus being the first large-scale film studio in the world.
 Early German cinema was particularly influential with German expressionists such as Robert Wiene and Friedrich Wilhelm Murnau.
 Director Fritz Lang's Metropolis (1927) is referred to as the first major science-fiction film.
 After 1945, many of the films of the immediate post-war period can be characterised as Trümmerfilm (rubble film).
-East German film was dominated by state-owned film studio DEFA, while the dominant genre in West Germany was the Heimatfilm ("homeland film").
+East German film was dominated by the state-owned film studio DEFA, while the dominant genre in West Germany was the Heimatfilm ("homeland film").
 During the 1970s and 1980s, New German Cinema directors such as Volker Schlöndorff, Werner Herzog, Wim Wenders, and Rainer Werner Fassbinder brought West German auteur cinema to critical acclaim.

 The Academy Award for Best Foreign Language Film ("Oscar") went to the German production The Tin Drum (Die Blechtrommel) in 1979, to Nowhere in Africa (Nirgendwo in Afrika) in 2002, and to The Lives of Others (Das Leben der Anderen) in 2007.
 Various Germans won an Oscar for their performances in other films.
 The annual European Film Awards ceremony is held every other year in Berlin, home of the European Film Academy.
 The Berlin International Film Festival, known as "Berlinale", awarding the "Golden Bear" and held annually since 1951, is one of the world's leading film festivals.
 The "Lolas" are annually awarded in Berlin, at the German Film Awards.